dougtommet/gcp-harmonization/R/xxx-Tables_and_figures_for_manuscript.md

 For most of these records it seems like the visit location is incorrect.
 One of the records seems like the visit date is incorrect.

+Update: For the 8 records that are listed as having an in-person visit during the shutdown period, those were the partial in-person visits, so they are correct.

+::: {.callout-note collapse=true icon=false}
+## Tables of records to check

 ::: {.cell}